davidhu3141/ArcApproxByEllipse/README.md

 Since we have three unknowns, we need three non-collinear points to determine the ellipse.

-Once we fix three points on the ellipse, substitute them into $x^2+Ay^2+By+C=0$ to get a linear system for A, B, C, then convert to a, b, h.
+Once we fix three points on the ellipse, substitute them into $x^2+Ay^2+By+C=0$ to get a linear system for A, B, C. Solve for A, B, C and then convert to a, b, h.
 It is possible for the solution to become a hyperbola instead (if B < 0).

 ![](doc_assets/inkscape_331z8118fu.png)